Best Small Beach Towns In Europe

 The town is located on the island of Paros and is incredibly vivid for its small size.
 Besides historic churches such as Panagia Ekatontapiliani (the Church of 100 doors), there are numerous bars, cafes and restaurants.

-This makes Parikia a perfect middle ground for those who want good nightlife, great beaches and many things to do but want to avoid overrun destinations.
+This makes Parikia a perfect middle ground for those who want good nightlife, great beaches and many things to do but also want to avoid overcrowded destinations.

 13. Hvar Town, Croatia